untoldwind/untoldwind.github.io/_posts/jbj/2013-08-15-implicit-conversions.md

 category: jbj
 ---

 Lets talk about implicit conversions for a moment.
-Again, this might be an old hat for seasoned PHP developers, but I realy had some "fun" reimplementing this.
+Again, this might be an old hat for seasoned PHP developers, but I really had some "fun" reimplementing this.

 # Conversions